Skip to main content

 North Druid Hills is one of DeKalb County's higher-value communities, with a median home value above $515,000 and median tax bills topping $5,400.
 The gap between your neighborhood and the broader county average is wide enough that assessments based on countywide trends can miss the mark in both directions.

-How North Druid Hills Compares
+North Druid Hills Appeal Quick Facts

 Based on a combined tax rate of 4.379%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median North Druid Hills home ($515,900 down by $51,590) would save approximately $904 per year - or $2,712 over three years with the 299c freeze.
+A 10% reduction on the median North Druid Hills home ($515,900 down by $51,590) would save approximately $904 per year, or $2,712 over three years with the 299c value freeze.

-The median annual property tax bill in North Druid Hills is $5,483, based on Census ACS 2024 data.
+The median annual property tax bill in North Druid Hills is $5,483.
 Using DeKalb County's millage rate of 4.379%, the computed tax on the median home ($515,900) is approximately $9,036.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my North Druid Hills property tax?